AWosaifer/Virtual-Tourist/README.md

 Kingfisher:	A lightweight, pure-Swift library for downloading and caching images from the web.

 # API	Description
-Flickr API:	It is used to retrieve photos related to the locations. \N Weather API: It is used to retrive the wather degree from the location.
+Flickr API:	It is used to retrieve photos related to the locations.
+Weather API: It is used to retrive the wather degree from the location.